GitHub integration

 Manage GitHub issues, branches, pull requests, and commits from ClickUp

-After you link issues, branches, pull requests, or commits, they display on the right side of your task when you click the GitHub icon.
+After you link issues, branches, pull requests, or commits, they are listed when you click the GitHub icon in a task.
 Use the ellipsis ... menu to copy the link or delete the item.

 Once you link a GitHub item, the following information is displayed in your ClickUp task: